Sources of Excellence: G6-Hexads

 Masters, gurus and mentors offer themselves or may be sought.
 Joining groups and immersion in the relevant culture will enable identification with other believers, and foster understanding of the new ideas.

 Others may accept or reject this new perspective.
-While this has no influence, it does reflect that the risk in converting relates to personal identity and relationships, and sometimes social standing.
+Typically, new paradigms in any field are met with severe criticism and hostility, often leading to personal attacks (cf. writings of Thomas Kuhn).
+While critical views may have no influence on the substance of the ideas, they confirm that the risk in converting relates to personal identity and relationships, and sometimes social standing.

-The motivation is typically an inner dissatisfaction with a current way of thinking.
+The motivation for converting is typically an inner dissatisfaction with a current way of thinking, usually based on experiences, evidence and reasoning.
 When the new and seemingly appropriate outlook is achieved, the feelings are of relief, joy and liberation.

 Converting requires heart and soul (as revealed in the hexad's levels) and it goes wrong if it is superficial or insincere.

-Structure: As for , in examining what is constituted by, the effect of weakness or absence of the level will also be identified:
+Structure: In examining what is constituted by, the effect of weakness or absence of the level will also be identified:

-L2: because positively adopting and adhering to new beliefs is the point of converting and must be viewed as necessary.
+L2: because positively adopting and adhering to new beliefs is the point of converting.

 So